mekkablue/Glyphs-Scripts/README.md

 * **Show next/previous instance:** Jumps to next/previous instance in the preview section of the current Edit tab.
 Handy for attaching a keyboard shortcut in System Preferences.
 * **Show masters of next/previous glyph:** Allows you to step through one glyph after another, but with all masters.
 Combines the show next/previous glyph function (fn+left/right) with the *Edit > Show All Masters* function.
 Handy for attaching a keyboard shortcut in System Preferences.
 * **Suggest instances:** Calculates distributions of weight values between your masters.
 Outputs into the macro window.
+* **Variation Interpolator:** Creates a user-defined number of glyph variations with a user-defined suffix, containing interpolations between the layers and their respective backgrounds.
+Overwrites glyphs with same name.
+Useful *Needs Vanilla.*

 ## Metrics
 * **Adjust Kerning:** GUI to add a value to all kerning pairs, multiply all pairs by a value or round them by a value. *Needs Vanilla.*